The barn owl was voted Britain’s favourite farmland bird by the public in an RSPB poll in July 2007.

 Historically, the barn owl was Britain’s most common owl species, but today only one farm in about 75 can boast a barn owl nest.

-The barn owl can fly almost silently.
-This enables it to hear the slightest sounds made by its rodent prey hidden in deep vegetation while it’s flying up to three metres overhead.
+The barn owl makes almost no noise when it flies.
+This enables it to hear the slightest sounds made by its rodent prey hidden in deep vegetation while the owl is flying up to three metres overhead.

 The barn owl’s heart-shaped face collects sound in the same way as human ears.
-Its hearing is the most sensitive of any creature tested, and it has ears (hidden beneath feathers) at slightly different heights to help calculate the precise source of tiny noises made by mice.
+A barn owl’s hearing is the most sensitive of any creature tested, and it has ears (hidden beneath feathers) at slightly different heights to help calculate the precise source of tiny noises made by mice.

-Barn owls are non-territorial.
+Barn owls are not territorial.
 Adults live in overlapping home ranges, each one covering approximately 5,000 hectares.
 That’s a staggering 12,500 acres or 7,100 football pitches!

 Though barn owls are capable of producing three broods of five to seven young each year, most breed only once and produce, on average, only two and a half young.
 Twenty-nine per cent of nests produce no young at all.

-Ninety one per cent of barn owls post-mortemed were found to contain rat poison.
+Ninety one per cent of barn owls that underwent a post-mortem were found to contain rat poison.
 Some owls die as a direct result of consuming rodenticides, but most contain sub-lethal doses.
 The effects of this remain unknown.

-In a typical year, around 3,000 juvenile barn owls are killed on Britain’s motorways, dual carriageways and other trunk roads.
-That’s about a third of all the young that fledge.
+In a typical year, around 3,000 juvenile barn owls are killed on Britain’s motorways, dual carriageways and other trunk roads, which is about a third of all the young that fledge.

 Everyone can help barn owls.
-Leave a patch of rough grassland to grow wild thus creating habitat for voles, erect a super-safe deep nest box, volunteer for your local barn owl group, switch to non-toxic rodent control and support charities working to conserve the barn owl.
+Leave a patch of rough grassland to grow wild thus creating habitat for voles, erect a super-safe barn owl nest box, volunteer for your local barn owl group, switch to non-toxic rodent control and support charities working to conserve the barn owl.

 The Barn Owl Trust (BOT) is a small grassroots charity, and a great source of high-quality information about the species.